Skip to main content

 Course summary

-If you’re passionate about working with animals, the FdSc Animal Management course is a fantastic way to get started.
-This hands-on, career-focused degree is designed to equip you with the essential knowledge and practical experience you’ll need to work in a wide range of animal-related jobs.
+If you’re passionate about working with animals, this course is a great place to start.
+You'll gain the knowledge and experience needed for a range of animal-related careers.

-Work placements are built into the course, giving you the chance to gain valuable, hands-on experience in settings like zoos, farms, and animal centres.
-You’ll learn alongside animal carers, conservationists, and other professionals, helping you build the skills and confidence employers are looking for.
+You’ll gain hands-on experience with work placements.
+You'll undertake your placement in places like zoos, farms, and animal centres.
+You’ll work alongside professionals and build the skills and confidence employers want.

-After completing the two-year foundation degree, you can top up to a full honours degree with just one more year of study.
+After completing the two-year foundation degree, you can top up to a full honours degree(opens in new tab).
+This involves one more year of study.
 Career opportunities may include:

 • Animal collection manager